Akram Khan (dancer): Career

 Khan and his dance company performed at the 2012 London Olympics opening ceremony.
 Live music was provided by Emeli Sandé singing "Abide With Me".

 In 2014, he choreographed for a ballet company for the first time, which was a World War I-themed ballet titled Dust, for the English National Ballet.
 Khan and Tamara Rojo danced the lead roles.

-The Manchester International Festival announced a co-production of Giselle between themselves English National Ballet and Sadler's Wells Theatre that was directed by Khan and performed at the Palace Theatre, Manchester in September 2016.
+The Manchester International Festival announced a co-production of Giselle between themselves, English National Ballet, and Sadler's Wells Theatre that was directed by Khan and performed at the Palace Theatre, Manchester in September 2016.
 The critically acclaimed production went on tour to Bristol Hippodrome, the Mayflower Theatre, Southampton and Sadler's Wells Theatre, London later in that year.

-"Since its formation, Akram Khan Company has become undisputedly one of the foremost innovative dance companies in the world.
-Khan has become a global icon for his use of collaboration, ensemble production, and especially his unique mix of Kathak and contemporary movement.
-Akram Khan Company is an associate artist at Sadler’s Wells Theatre and Mountview Academy of Theatre Arts in London and Curve Theatre in Leicester."
+In 2022, English National Ballet toured Khan's Giselle at Brooklyn Academy of Music in New York City.

 In June 2020, Khan had an online conversation with theatre critic and scholar Octavian Saiu.
 At the end, Saiu asked Khan to send their viewers a direct message for that critical moment during the pandemic.
 Talking about the importance of moving in a physical and spiritual sense, Khan invited everyone to "take that first step".

-He has two children as noted on the pbs show Articulate.